Larry Wyse

-Larry Wyse (born 13 November 1956 in Dublin) was an Irish soccer player during the 1980s and 1990s.
+Larry Wyse (born 13 November 1956) was an Irish soccer player during the 1980s and 1990s.

+Career

-He represented Shamrock Rovers, Bohemian, Athlone Town and Dundalk amongst others during his career.
+He represented Shamrock Rovers, Bohemians, Athlone Town and Dundalk amongst others during his career.
 He made 4 appearances for Bohemians in European competition.

 In Rovers' opening game of the 1976-77 League of Ireland Mick Leech and Wyse scored in a 2–1 win over Albert Rovers F.C.

 However, when John Giles took over Wyse signed for Athlone Town in October 1977.
 Wyse had seven successful seasons at the midlands club where he was Player of the Month in September 1983.